astrohanp/IITIGNSSR/README.md

 ## Running the program

 * Start by downloading/cloning the repository in your system.
 Please check that you have all the required packages and version mentioned in the REQUIRE file.
+* Unzip the data.zip file.
-* If you have updated data put it in the data folder of the program
+* If you have updated data put it in the data folder.
 * Next open a terminal/command prompt and navigate to the directory of the project.
 Then type

   `~$ cd src`